KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 8. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-11. Recommendation: Found `XMLHttpRequest` in file `response.json`: Replace it with built-in fetch.
+12. Recommendation: Found `XMLHttpRequest` in file `response.json`: Replace it with built-in fetch.
-12. Recommendation: Found `axios` in file `test-scrape.js`: Replace it with built-in fetch.
+13. Recommendation: Found `axios` in file `test-scrape.js`: Replace it with built-in fetch.
-13. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-LiveLyrics by Fabrizz](https://github.com/Fabrizz/MMM-LiveLyrics)